 Of course, the grill brings out a beautifully sweet flavor in these grilled carrots!
 Tossed with the lime juice, cilantro, and cumin, this healthy vegetable was an excellent treat!
 Eat as appetizer since they're best as finger food, or try them as a side dish.

-Hey, okra fans; we’ve got your new favorite recipe.
 Meet this easy grilled okra!
 Just 10 minutes on the grill and this tasty vegetable comes out tender and full of smoky flavor.
 There’s no need for fancy seasoning: just throw it on the grill and you’ll be amazed at how incredible it tastes.
-This okra recipe is the perfect summer side dish for a grilled dinner, or it works as a grilled appetizer when you serve it with a dipping sauce.

 Grilled main dishes & desserts to pair